cssnr/playdrift-extension/README.md

 To open the options, click on the icon (from above) then click `Open Options`.

 You may also access the Options and Home page from a Right Click if Enabled in Options.

+# Known Issues

+*   The Mouse Over Icon Stats do not properly update when a room changes positions on the home page

 # Browser Console